ualberta-mueller-group/MCGS/docs/development-notes.md

         - "Coordinate" representation is a `(row, column)` pair.
 This is invariant to width changes, unlike "point" representation
         - Constructible with shape, and one of: coordinates (`int_pair`), a point (`int`), or no location (defaults to `(0, 0)`)
     - Has some ugly logic for accomodating `0x0` grids.
 Detailed below
         - TODO: perhaps this logic is confusing...
+Maybe remove some features until this goes away?
 - May represent a valid or invalid state.
 Check with `valid()` method
 - The state is valid IFF the current location is within the shape
 - Shape `0x0` is legal during construction.
 Shapes with negative dimensions are illegal and will raise exceptions